 - Playing and Exploring children investigate and experience things and events around them, they play with what they know and are willing to 'have a go' at new experiences. - Active Learning children concentrate with high levels of involvement, and they keep trying if they experience difficulties.
-They show enjoyment in achieving what they set out to do. - Creating and Thinking Critically children have and develop their own ideas, they can make links with their previous knowledge and prior understanding, and build on these experiences to develop better strategies for doing things.
+They show enjoyment in achieving what they set out to do.

+Creating and Thinking Critically - children have and develop their own ideas, they can make links with their previous knowledge and prior understanding, and build on these experiences to develop better strategies for doing things.

-At Lunsford Primary School all areas are delivered through a well-planned play based approach, with a balance of adult led and child initiated activities.
+At Lunsford Primary School all areas are delivered through a well-planned play-based approach, with a balance of adult led and child-initiated activities, which the children refer to as "Choosing Time" in class.
 Throughout the foundation stage our long, medium and short-term plans ensure that each child has the opportunity to develop their knowledge, skills and understanding in every area at the appropriate developmental level.
-Our long term planning ensures coverage so that all children have opportunities to work towards and achieve the Early Learning Goals (ELGs) that define the expectations for most children to reach by the end of the EYFS.
+Our long-term planning ensures coverage so that all children have opportunities to work towards and achieve the Early Learning Goals (ELGs) that define the expectations for most children to reach by the end of the EYFS.
 We follow a topic based approach which allows flexibility to ensure that both children's needs and interests are taken into account.